DRIVER EDUCATION OPTIONSfor Iowa Homeschooled Students

 TEACHING PARENT REQUIREMENTS

-- Provided competent private instruction to the student the previous year and continues to do so during the current year
+- Provided private instruction under Iowa Code 299A to the student the previous year (12 calendar months previous to providing Parent Taught Driver Education)

 - Possesses a valid Iowa driver's license